No. 9 Oklahoma rebounds from only loss with 52-27 win at TCU

 “We played much closer to what we’re capable of,” Riley said.

-“I’m not going to make it about a quarterback controversy,” Patterson said.
+Collins threw touchdowns on consecutive passes just less than three minutes apart, with Turpin turning a short throw into a 41-yard touchdown and Jalen Reagor‘s 33-yard score after Oklahoma went three-and-out and punted from its own 9 after a sack and two penalties.

-Collins threw TDs on consecutive passes soon after entering the game.
-Turpin turned a short throw into a 41-yard touchdown and Jalen Reagor’s 33-yard score came after Oklahoma went three-and-out and punted from its own 9 after a sack and two penalties.
+“I don’t know what it was, but obviously we scored points when he came in. that’s what their job is,” Patterson said.
+“I’m not going to make it about a quarterback controversy.”

-“I thought he came in, managed the game pretty good for a guy that hadn’t been in that much, and that’s a high-level team that he played against,” Patterson said.
+Murray completed 19 of 24 passes for 213 yards, and two of his TDs were to Lee Morris (9 and 27 yards) on his only catches.

 THE TAKEAWAY